 Updated in June, 2017

 With the global & Indian ecommerce market growing at a rapid pace, we are seeing a lot of new trends.
 When starting out a new ecommerce venture, there are a lot of elements that need to be figured out – right from the ecommerce platform (which this post explains in detail), payment gateway to integrate with your ecommerce site (our choice is Instamojo), product photography, social media strategy, customer acquisition, customer retention, search engine optimisation & a whole lot more.
-There are a whole lot of specialists out there who can help you with each of these elements or you could take a digital marketing course to familiarize yourself.
+There are a whole lot of specialists out there who can help you with each of these elements or you could take a digital marketing course or buy a book on digital marketing to familiarize yourself.

 The first step when starting out is the ecommerce platform and the number of such platforms and content management systems available has grown over the years.
 In such a scenario, figuring out which platform to use when you’re looking to build your online store can be a fairly confusing task – especially if you aren’t from a technical/ecommerce background.
 This post intends to make your research work easier by helping you choose the platform best suited for your needs.

 Managed e-commerce platforms vs. Content Management Systems (CMS)